cncf/devstats.archive/USAGE.md

 # Continuous deployment

 There is a tool [webhook](https://github.com/cncf/devstats/blob/master/metrics/cmd/webhook/webhook.go) that is used to make deployments on successful build webhooks sent by Travis CI.
+If commit message contains `[no deploy]` then `webhook` is not performing any action on given branch.
+If commit message contains `[ci skip]` then Travis CI skips build, so no webhook is called at all.
+If commit message contains `[deploy]` then `webhook` attempts full deploy using `./devel/deploy_all.sh` script.
+It requires setting more environment variables for `webhook` command in the cron.

 Details [here](https://github.com/cncf/devstats/blob/master/metrics/CONTINUOUS_DEPLOYMENT.md).